A career in the healthcare industry can be appealing for many different reasons.

 The healthcare industry also has opportunities for people with IT talents.
 Non-medical IT careers include opportunities in medical billing and coding, the data-driven fields of health informatics, and even patient portal and app development.
 Because technology continues to rapidly evolve, many more IT-related opportunities are sure to develop in the healthcare industry.

-Skills and Characteristics Needed in Admin Roles
+Skills and Characteristics Needed in Healthcare Administration Roles

 The specific skills and characteristics that a healthcare administration role will require can vary depending on the specific position and its responsibilities.
 However, many of these administrative roles demand some common skills like the ability to pay attention to detail and to provide patients with quality customer service.